DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - ARO is the expected frequency with which a specific threat will occur within a year.
   - ARO can be a whole number or a fraction, representing the number of occurrences per year.
   - Example: If historical data suggests that a power outage happens twice a year, the ARO is 2.
 If a flood is expected to occur once every 10 years, the ARO is 0.1.
+  - A 📝countermeasure primary affects the annualized rate of occurrence (ARO), because the countermeasure is designed to prevent (or mitigate or reduce) the occurrence of the risk, thus reducing its frequency per year.

 - **SLE**: The single loss expectancy (SLE) is the product of the asset value (AV) and the exposure factor (EF).
   - SLE is the monetary loss expected from a single occurrence of a threat event.